 The last gold medal was 48 years earlier, back in 1912, when Konstantinos Tsiklitiras triumphed in the standing jump.

-But the omens were good in Naples.
+But the omens were good in Naples with conditions not unlike those close to Athens.

 “We were lucky because Naples was very similar to Faliro; the same waves, the same reaction to the wind.
 It wasn’t an alien environment.”